Emperor Akihito’s 83rd Birthday at the Imperial Palace

 • Camera body: Pentax K-3

-• Lens: Pentax SMC DA 18 – 135 mm f/3.5 – 5.6 ED AL (If) DC WR
+• Lens: Pentax SMC DA 18-135 mm f/3.5-5.6 ED AL (If) DC WR

-External articles about Emperor Emeritus Akihito
+External Emperor Emeritus Akihito articles:

 Leave a Comment